 Key Points

-• Zambia has maintained consistently high coverage of DTP1 since the early 2000s, while simultaneously closing the gap between DTP1 and DTP3 coverage.
+• Zambia has maintained consistently high coverage of diphtheria, tetanus, and pertussis (DTP3) full vaccination since the early 2000s, while simultaneously closing the gap between coverage of the first dose (DTP1) and the third dose (DTP3).

 • Improved immunization rates cannot be explained by an overall improvement in Zambia’s economy or increases in health spending.

-For the purposes of this study, we define “exemplars” as countries that have proven to be positive outliers in increasing immunization coverage (using DTP1 and DTP3 as proxy indicators).
-Their success cannot be statistically attributed to economic growth, as reflected by gross national income, gross domestic product, total health spending, or levels of development assistance for health.
+For the purposes of this study, we have defined Exemplars as countries that have proven to be positive outliers in increasing immunization coverage (using the first dose of diphtheria, tetanus, and pertussis vaccine [DTP1] and the third dose [DTP3] as proxy indicators).1 Their success cannot be statistically attributed to economic growth, as reflected by gross national income, gross domestic product, total health spending, or levels of development assistance for health (see Figure 1).

 WHO/UNICEF estimates of national immunization coverage (WUENIC) and IHME GBD 2019